Our Team

 Ade’ is a graduate of Virginia State University with a Bachelor of Science degree in Criminal Justice while also holding a Master of Science degree in Administration of Justice and Security from University of Phoenix.
 Ade also holds a Qualified Mental Health Professional credential with a focus on children (QMHP-C) as well being a certified gang specialist through the Virginia Gang Investigators Association (VGIA).
 Ade’ has held numerous positions within the Social Work, Criminal Justice and Mental Health fields.
 His research interests include gang criminology/culture, and criminal law.

-Rashema is a graduate of JMU’s Bachelor of Social Work Program.
-She is currently in the Online Master of Social Work Program at Howard University and is set to obtain her MSW in Dec.
-2023.
-She is a member of Alpha Kappa Alpha Sorority, Incorporated ®, and she is a military spouse with two sons.
+Rashema is a graduate of JMU’s Bachelor of Social Work Program and Howard University's Master of Social Work Program and has a concentration in Community, Administration, and Policy Practice (CAPP).
+She is a proud member of Alpha Kappa Alpha Sorority, Incorporated ®.
+In addition, she is a military spouse with two sons.
 Rashema has worked in various roles within the Social Work field, including healthcare, mental health, working with adolescents, and most recently, forensic social work, as a Re-Entry Specialist for a local jail.
-Her research interests include black maternal health, criminology, and ancestry research.
+Her research interests include black maternal health, policy practice, criminology, and ancestry research.

 Postdoctoral Fellows